thanhphu/FollowerMaze/README.md

 # Back-end Developer Challenge: Follower Maze

 ## The Solution
 Written in C# using features available in the latest version (6.0).
-It utilizes BackgroundWorker, Threads and Events to avoid blocking and deliver events as soon as they happen.
+It utilizes BackgroundWorker (and Dispose pattern), Threads and EventHandler pattern to avoid blocking and deliver events as soon as they happen.

 Method-by-method documentation can be viewed [in markdown format](Docs/FollowerMazeServer.GeneratedXmlDoc.md).
 Code style has been checked with Visual Studio's built-in code analysis tool
 ###The EventListener